puppetlabs/puppet-docs/source/puppet/4.1/reference/dirs_modulepath.markdown

 [puppet.conf]: ./config_file_main.html
 [environment.conf]: ./config_file_environment.html

-The Puppet master service and the `puppet apply` command both load most of their content from modules.
+The Puppet master service and the Puppet apply command both load most of their content from modules.
 (See the page on [module structure and behavior][module_fundamentals] for more details.)

 Puppet automatically loads modules from one or more directories.
 The list of directories Puppet will find modules in is called the **modulepath.**